SV-Engineer/SV-Engineer/README.md

 &nbsp;&nbsp;**Long term sustainability through effective organization**.

 What does this mean?
 The idea stated above can be divided into (at least) three categories.
-Maintaninability, Readability and Expandability.
-Quite literally, this repository was created with the intent to develop my skills in these ideas through self study; including reading the code of others.
+Maintainability, Readability and Expandability.
+Quite literally, this repository was created with the intent to develop my skills in these ideas through self-study.
+This includes reading the code of others.
 Furthermore, I am trying to understand what the empirically agreed upon industry standards are on this topic rather than relying on anectdotal evidence.
 The following sub-sections will dive deeper into these three concepts and attempt to provide examples of what I understand goes against the spirit of the ideas and examples that are in compliance with the ideas.

 ## Maintainability
 Maintainability to me means how easy is it to make a change in the code base when the understanding of the design specification changes or god forbid _the design specification changes_.

 ## Readability
 By readability I intend to imply directly the meaning of the word.
 How readable is the code I am producing?
 Will it be easy for someone to understand the intent of my logic?
-Will they spend hours puzzling over what I have done because I failed to communicate effectively through documentation how it works?
+Will they spend hours puzzling over what I have done because I failed to communicate effectively through coherency, comments and documentation how it works?

 ## Expandability
 The term expandability can be further divided into two ideas.